h0mbre/h0mbre.github.io/_posts/2019-05-24-Boofuzz_to_EIP_Overwrite.md

 ### Windows 7 VM
 For my lab setup, I downloaded an x86 Windows 7 image for Virtualbox [directly from Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) and took a snapshot so that in 90 days, if I still want the VM I won't have to start the process of installing and configuring it from scratch!

-I found that when I downloaded and booted the 'VMware x86" images, they were in fact 64-bit, so beware of that possibility.
+I found that when I downloaded and booted the 'VMware x86' images, they were in fact 64-bit, so beware of that possibility.

 ### Boofuzz
 Next we will need to install `boofuzz` on our attacker box.
-If you are on a Debian-based Linux machine, you can run the following commands (assuming you don't need to `sudo` because you are a script-kiddie like me in perma-root on Kali):
+If you are on a Debian-based Linux machine, you can run the following commands (if you do not have `pip` installed, first run `apt-get install python-pip`):
 1. `git clone https://github.com/jtpereyda/boofuzz`
 2. `cd boofuzz`
 3. `pip install .`